Historic Cemeteries in the Eastern Sierra

 Woodman Cemetery

-The Woodmen of The World fraternal organization purchased 15 acres of the McDonald & Naylor tract of land south of Big Pine to be used as a public cemetery in 1917.
+Woodman Cemetery was established in 1917, when the Woodmen of the World fraternal organization purchased 15 acres of the McDonald & Naylor tract south of Big Pine for use as a public cemetery.

 Gregg Road